 Dental problems and diseases are the real deal and should not be ignored because they can cause further complications and affect your overall health.
 One such dental problem is an abscessed tooth which is characterized by immense pain and infection.
 In an abscessed tooth, infection occurs and forms a pocket of pus around the root of the tooth.
 It requires proper dental treatment by an emergency dentist.
 Your tooth consists of a hard outer layer and a soft inner layer that consists of the pulp.
 The pulp is made up of connective tissue, nerves, and blood vessels.
 The pulp can get infected due to different reasons which result in an abscessed tooth.
 Pain, swelling, gum redness, bad taste, jaw pain are all signs of an abscessed tooth.
 In some cases, the signs and symptoms do not appear.

 In such a scenario the dentist will recommend an X-ray.
-To treat the abscessed tooth, the dentist will prescribe an antibiotic or emergency root canal.
+To treat the abscessed tooth, the dentist will prescribe an antibiotic or emergency root canal treatment.
 In the root canal procedure, the dentist drills a hole in the tooth.
 He then cleans the pulp, fills it, and seals the opening.
 Prevention is always better than treatment.
 To prevent an abscessed tooth, one must observe good oral hygiene practices including daily brushing, flossing, using fluoride toothpaste, visiting the dentist regularly, and cutting down on sugary foods and drinks.
 URBN dental offices are equipped with state-of-the-art technology, and we guarantee you that you will be provided with highly recommended of facilities.
 Book your appointment now.